 Douglas: Yeah.
 It’s not heavily publicized, but there are a lot of people that pull in, and often times I see two or three cars here at early morning, because folks come down to birdwatch along the side of Babson Creek.
-And we’ve occasionally hosted morning bird walks here, because it is usually pretty productive …, especially for wading birds and what not. … Once in a while if I’m just sick of being at my desk I can pop out here and take a little walk around the track of grass area.
-In the summer the grass gets to be thigh-high, so we keep the path mowed.
-Just for ticks and so people can feel like they can walk down here and not be bush-whacking.
+We’ve occasionally hosted morning bird walks here, because it is usually pretty productive, especially for wading birds.
+Once in a while if I’m just sick of being at my desk I can pop out here and take a little walk around the track of grass area.
+In the summer the grass gets to be thigh-high, so we keep the path mowed for ticks and so people can feel like they can walk down here and not be bush-whacking.

 Douglas: The one funny thing we have had happen down here occasionally … is one of these odd things that’s impossible for us to navigate perfectly.
 Babson Creek is duck-hunting habitat.

 Douglas: Well first of all, in the intertidal marsh we have no say.
 You can hunt there no matter what.
 Even if we were ardently against any kind of hunting we couldn’t prevent it.

 Douglas: That comes back to the old colonial law of access to shore for fishing, fowling, and [navigation].

 Jenn: I forgot fowling was in there!